 Now that we’ve established that dogs and cats can technically contract COVID-19, though current understanding suggests it’s unlikely, you may be wondering:

 As of writing, there have been no confirmed cases of animal-to-human spread of COVID-19.
 Human infections seem to rely on human-to-human transmission.

 According to the AVMA, pet owners should use similar caution with their pets as they’re using with human family members.
 Essentially, those ill with COVID-19 should take precautions when caring for their pet.
 This includes tasking another family member with doing so, or, if that’s not possible, being particularly cautious with hand washing and wearing a cloth face covering.

 The main goal of these precautions is to prevent human-to-animal transmission of COVID-19, rather than to protect you from your pet’s illness.

-We’ve already established that if your pet care business is able and willing to stay open during this time, it’s essential that you do so safely.
+We’ve already established that if your pet-care business is able and willing to stay open during this time, it’s essential you do so safely.